Driving on Highway 50

 • Roads are long and wide and open.
 That’s part of the fun.
 But make sure you’re awake enough to enjoy it—and keep enjoying it, until you reach your destination.

 • Tank up for the same reason.
 Signs that say “NEXT SERVICES 100 MILES” are normal ‘round here (and also make for great photo ops).
-Be sure to tank up when you have the chance, or carry extra fuel, if you expect to be in the backcountry for extended periods.
+Be sure to top off when you have the chance and carry extra fuel if you expect to be in the backcountry for extended periods.

 • You’re out here, man.
 Don’t count on cell service in the backcountry, or even on every paved road or highway.
 Google Maps does work without signal (if you pull up the area you’re looking for before you leave service behind), but don’t rely on it.
 Bring a map or atlas, know where you are, and know how to find where you’re going.